gr1d-init/gr1d-init.github.io/src/content/post/sinconshellshock/index.md

 - Practice detection and response techniques
 - Learn defensive strategies

-## Key Takeaways
+### Key Takeaways

 This attack is smart because it looks completely normal - just regular visits to a pastebin website.
-The hacker doesn't need special servers or suspicious connections.
+The hacker doesn\'t need special servers or suspicious connections.
 The 10-second check-ins are perfectly timed: fast enough to work well, slow enough to stay hidden.

 What makes this really scary is how it cleans up after itself.
 Most computer viruses leave clues behind, but this one automatically deletes everything as it goes.
-It's like having a conversation that erases itself - investigators can't figure out what happened.
+It\'s like having a conversation that erases itself - investigators can\'t figure out what happened.

 ---

 The Shellshock workshop also covered methods used by attackers to evade antivirus detection with their payloads.
 The following analysis, also part of the workshop materials, delves into PowerShell-based AV evasion techniques.

-# PowerShell Payload AV Evasion Analysis
+## PowerShell Payload AV Evasion Analysis

 This document analyzes the multi-layered techniques a PowerShell payload uses to evade Antivirus (AV) detection, primarily through obfuscation and in-memory execution.

-## Initial Encoded Command
+### Initial Encoded Command

 The attack begins with a heavily obfuscated PowerShell command, executed stealthily: